OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 In the above output, the most relevant fields for us are:
 - `NAME`: path of the file.
-- `TYPE`: type of the file, example, file is a directory or a regular file
+- `TYPE`: type of the file, for example, file is a directory or a regular file.

 This can be extremely useful in getting list of uncommon files used while dealing with applications using obfuscation, or other anti-reverse engineering techniques.
 For instance, an application performing encryption-decryption of data and storing it in a file temporarily.